The Smell Of Fear

-“We cannot stop moving.
-We must keep moving.”
+“We cannot stop moving.”
 She stops and looks up.
-“You see the skies,” I glanced up at the usual red, orange sky, there were a few dark clouds and when I say dark, I mean raven black clouds.
+“You see the skies.”
+I glanced up at the usual red, orange sky.
+There were a few dark clouds and when I say dark, I mean raven black clouds.
 Though being honest most everything looked harmful.
 “That is a sign of caustic rain.
 We need to find shelter.
-Understand?” she gazes down at me.
+Understand?” she gazed down at me.
 It was odd, it almost felt like… Vanity eyes were looking at me.

 “Yeah, I understand.”

-Outside of a ruined diner became the shelter we were looking for.
-The inside of the building had long ago collapsed.
-A rusted metal canopy hung over our heads.
-The place had been long abandoned.
-The shadows of several people huddled over by the building’s entrance testified of a blast that vaporized them, their existence reduced to burned marks on the wall.
-I wondered what was it they saw just before they died.
-In line waiting to be seated.
+An abandoned diner became our shelter.
+The building’s interior had long since collapsed.
+Over our heads hung a rusted metal canopy.
+It had been abandoned for a long time.
+The shadows of several people huddled near the building’s entrance testified to a blast that vaporized them, reducing their existence to burned marks on the wall.
+Just before they died, I wondered what they saw.
+In line, waiting to be seated.
 Caught up in a wall of fire.
-Most likely talking of work, or some other trivial thing.
+Probably talking about work or something trivial.
 There was no way they could have even known.
-Though they had enough time to huddle from the blast.
+The blast gave them enough time to huddle together.
 Saying the last I love you’s they would ever say.
 Gone.
-Nothing left but a whisper of ash to be carried off by the air.
-Some flesh grew on the side of the building, but I guess that was normal, now.
+Only a whisper of ash is left to be carried away by the wind.
+There was some flesh sprouting on the side of the building, but I guess it’s normal now.

-She is really something.
-Her torso looks like it would hurt.
-Considering how a mechanical thing is there displaying the seams of her body, exposed muscle tissue against the metallic armor that coats her and insides are partly visible.
-It’s like up to her stomach was cut off but not removed.
-Though her face looked normal if not for the horns and ears.
-“Why are you looking at me like that?”
+She was really something.
+Her torso looks as if it would hurt.
+In light of the mechanical device covering her body, it is possible to see exposed muscle and insides of her body against the metallic armor covering her.
+She appears to have been cut off up to her stomach but not removed.
+If not for the horns and ears, her face looked normal.
+“Why are you staring at me like that?”

-“Am I that horrible to look upon that you would recoil at my sight?” she said in a curious tone.
-It was true, between the metal rods that extended her withered and stitched together hands, her visible spine fused with metal plates like some form of serpent, and her anthropomorphic legs clearly misshapen by some sick torture device to derive the image of a canines hind legs, it indeed unsettled me.
-Though whoever did this to her felt the need to keep her porcelain smooth face intact.
+“Am I that horrible to look upon that you would recoil at my sight?” she asked curiously.
+In truth, it was indeed unsettling because the metal rods that extended her withered and stitched hands, the visible spine fused with metal plates like a serpent, and the anthropomorphic legs clearly misshaped by some sick torture device that was supposed to resemble a canine’s hind leg, made me feel uneasy.Although whoever did this to her felt the need to preserve her porcelain smooth face.
 A stamp of normalcy upon something entirely hideous.

-“No… its not any of that.
-But I mean… does it hurt.”
-This must have taken her back a little.
-A small smile creeps over her mouth.
+“No… it’s not any of that.
+But I mean… does it hurt?”
+Her lips curled into a small smile as she wiped the corners of her mouth.
 “I mean the exposed muscle.”

 “I don’t know.”
-Velora said in a quiet tone.
+She replied in a quiet tone.

 “Are you an android?”